Naomi Watts

 Naomi Ellen Watts (born 28 September 1968) is a British actress.
+Known for her work predominantly in independent films with dark or tragic themes, she has received various accolades, including nominations for two Academy Awards, a Primetime Emmy Award, and two Golden Globe Awards.

-After her family moved to Australia, she made her film debut there in the drama For Love Alone (1986) and then appeared in three television series, Hey Dad..!
+After her family moved to Australia, Watts made her film debut there in the drama For Love Alone (1986).
+She appeared in three television series, Hey Dad..!
 (1990), Brides of Christ (1991), and Home and Away (1991), and the film Flirting (1991).
-After moving to the United States, Watts initially struggled as an actress, taking roles in small-scale films until she starred in David Lynch's psychological thriller Mulholland Drive in 2001 as an aspiring actress.
-This role started her rise to international prominence.
+Ten years later, Watts moved to the United States, where she initially struggled as an actress.
+After appearing in a number of small-scale productions, she received the breakthrough role of an aspiring actress in David Lynch's mystery film Mulholland Drive (2001), which brought her to international attention.

-Watts then played a tormented journalist in the horror remake The Ring (2002).
-She was nominated for the Academy Award for Best Actress for her performance as a grief-stricken mother in Alejandro González Iñárritu's film 21 Grams (2003).
-Her profile continued to grow with starring roles in I Heart Huckabees (2004), King Kong (2005), Eastern Promises (2007), and The International (2009).

-For her role as Maria Bennett in the disaster film The Impossible (2012), Watts received another Academy Award nomination for Best Actress.
-In the 2010s, she starred in such films as Birdman (2014), St. Vincent (2014), While We're Young (2015), The Glass Castle (2017), and Luce (2019).
-Watts also continued to act in blockbusters, with appearances in the Divergent franchise (2015–2016), and she ventured into television with the Showtime mystery drama series Twin Peaks (2017) and the biographical limited series The Loudest Voice (2019).
+Watts played a tormented journalist in the horror remake The Ring (2002).
+For playing a grief-stricken mother in Alejandro González Iñárritu's 21 Grams (2003) and Maria Bennett in the disaster film The Impossible (2012), she received nominations for the Academy Award for Best Actress.
+Watts' other notable film credits include starring roles in I Heart Huckabees (2004), King Kong (2005), Eastern Promises (2007), The International (2009), Birdman (2014), St. Vincent (2014), While We're Young (2015), The Glass Castle (2017), and Luce (2019).
+She also appeared in the Divergent franchise (2015–2016).

-Watts is particularly known for her work in remakes and independent productions with dark or tragic themes, as well as portrayals of characters that endure loss or suffering.
-Magazines such as People and Maxim have included her on their lists of the world's most beautiful women.
-She has been an ambassador for the Joint United Nations Programme on HIV/AIDS and Pantene's Beautiful Lengths.
-Despite significant media attention, Watts is reticent about her personal life.
-From 2005 to 2016 she was in a relationship with American actor Liev Schreiber, with whom she has two sons.
+Watts ventured into television with the third season of Lynch's mystery series Twin Peaks (2017) and the biographical miniseries The Loudest Voice (2019).
+She then starred in the Netflix thriller series The Watcher (2022), and the FX anthology series Feud: Capote vs. The Swans (2024).
+For her portrayal of Babe Paley in the latter, she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.

+Her advocacy includes ambassadorships in the Joint United Nations Programme on HIV/AIDS and Pantene's Beautiful Lengths.
+Separated from actor Liev Schreiber, with whom she shares two children, Watts married actor Billy Crudup in 2023.